REST API Documentation

 JSON Payload: Request Patch Operation

 For PATCH /items/id, you will provide a list of changes you want to make.
-This is based off of RFC 6902.
-Currently we support add, replace, and remove.
+This is based on RFC 6902.
+Currently, we support add, replace, and remove.

 This operation sets the value to the field in the path.
 The field at the path must exist.
 Value is required.